Alex313031/thorium/docs/BUILDING_WIN.md

 VisualStudioSetup.exe --add Microsoft.VisualStudio.Workload.NativeDesktop --add Microsoft.VisualStudio.Component.VC.ATLMFC --add Microsoft.VisualStudio.Component.VC.Tools.ARM64 --add Microsoft.VisualStudio.Component.VC.MFC.ARM64 --includeRecommended
 ```

--You must have the version 10.1.20348.0 [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
+ - You must have the version 10.1.20348.0 [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
 installed.
 This can be installed separately or by checking the appropriate box
 in the Visual Studio Installer (Note that MSVS 2022 will try to install the 19043 version by default, uncheck this and check the 20348 version).
 There is also experimental support for the Windows 11 10.1.22000.0 version.